A Luxury Paris Itinerary Inspired by "Emily in Paris"

 Everyone knows Mindy and Benoit are #couplegoals.
-In season 2 (episode 7), they share their first kiss in Place des Vosges, a beautiful square in the Marais.
-It’s the perfect spot for a picnic lunch, so visit the neighboring shops to grab baguettes, meat and cheese for a relaxing lunch.
+In Season 2 (episode 7), they share their first kiss in Place des Vosges, a beautiful square in the Marais.
+It’s the perfect spot for a picnic lunch, so visit the neighboring shops to grab baguettes, meat and cheese.

-After lunch, walk over to La Flore en l’Ile and grab a table on the sidewalk overlooking Notre Dame.
-You’ll recognize this spot from season 1 (episode 1) when Emily and Luc have a little heart-to-heart after her first week of work.
+After lunch, walk over to La Flore en l’Île and grab a table on the sidewalk overlooking Notre Dame.
+You’ll recognize this spot from Season 1 (episode 1), where Emily and Luc have a little heart-to-heart after her first week of work.
 One of the things this restaurant is known for is serving Paris’s famous Berthillon ice cream.
-I think Emily would have felt much better if she had ordered some!
+Emily would have felt much better if she had ordered some.

 Dinner at Le Grand Vefour

 For your final dinner, head back to Jardin du Palais Royal.
 Dine at Le Grand Vefour, an opulent Michelin-starred restaurant that has been around for more than 200 years.
-In season 1 (episode 4), Sylvie tells Emily to make a reservation at Le Grand Vefour (and we would never question her taste!).
-Emily does indeed snag a reservation -- for the wrong day.
-Luckily you’ll get to enjoy this incredible dining experience.
+In Season 1 (episode 4), Sylvie tells Emily to make a reservation at Le Grand Vefour.
+Emily does indeed snag a reservation, but for the wrong day.
+Luckily, you’ll actually get to enjoy this incredible dining experience.

 The Modern Travel Agency